IRATI/demonstrator/README.md

 Example to add delay and packet loss to node xyz in shim wan.DIF

 	netem wan.DIF xyz delay 100ms loss random 0.1%

+### 4.7 **enroll** directive

+A list of **enroll** directives may be specified when the user does not want to use the automatic enrollment strategies supported by the demonstrator (e.g. minimal, full-mesh, ...).
+If you are not sure about what are you doing, don't use the **enroll** directive and rely on the automatic (default) strategies.

+The syntax of a directive is as follows:

+        netem DIF_NAME NODE_NAME NEIGH_NODE_NAME N_1_DIF

+where

+* DIF\_NAME is the name of the DIF where the enrollment should happen
+* NODE\_NAME is the name of the enrollee node
+* NEIGH\_NODE\_NAME is the name of the enroller node
+* N\_1\_DIF is the name of the N-1-DIF in common between enrollee and enroller, to be used for the enrollment procedure